Should You Sell GM?

 GM's autonomous vehicles will be ready for commercial deployment, without human drivers, much sooner than widely expected (within quarters, not years), and potentially years ahead of competitors.

 Given that the GM's own director of autonomous vehicle integration, Scott Miller, said that a fully autonomous vehicle available for consumers to buy could be 10 to 15 years away, I suspect that the analyst meant that a limited number GM's own fleet of autonomous vehicles may be used to transport people on predetermined routes, possibly by early 2019.
-Inline with my expectation, this Federal Communications Commission confidentiality request from GM states:
+In line with my expectation, this Federal Communications Commission confidentiality request from GM states:

 The duration of the entire experimental license shall cover the time until the market introduction, which is January 2019.

-Also inline with my hypothesis, Cruise Automation CEO and founder, Kyle Vogt, recently said that these cars will be a part of a fleet that carries Cruise employees anywhere in San Francisco, and added that, "for now," the cars will have humans behind the wheel.
+Also in line with my hypothesis, Cruise Automation CEO and founder, Kyle Vogt, recently said that these cars will be a part of a fleet that carries Cruise employees anywhere in San Francisco, and added that, "for now," the cars will have humans behind the wheel.

 Investor Takeaways